aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/06-launch-pc.md

 ![ParallelCluster CloudFormation](/images/hpc-aws-parallelcluster-workshop/pc-cloudformation.png)

-There is a visual alternative to the command line interface for deploying and managing your clusters called **pcluster-manager**.
-Move on to the next stage while your cluster is deploying to explore this.
+In the next section you'll take a look at a visual alternative to the command line interface for deploying and managing your clusters called **pcluster-manager**.